ZhenyuShi009/InterdependentNetworks/README.md

 3.If your institution provides a license, you can activate MATLAB using the license file or a Network License if required.

 Using MATLAB:
-1.Click "Run and Debug" to execute the program Fig4-1.m.
+1.Click "Run and Debug" to execute the program Fig5-1.m.
-2.The expected outputs are the critical benefit-to-cost ratios for all 112 symmetric interdependent networks
+2.The expected outputs are the critical benefit-to-cost ratios for all 112 symmetric interdependent networks for alpha=0.1 and beta=0.5, saves in N6.csv.